Who we are

 Deadline Club members have privileges at the historic Salmagundi Club arts center, its headquarters at 47 Fifth Avenue in Greenwich Village, where they can enjoy the fine restaurant, bar, pool room, parlor, gallery, library lounge, and select events.

 The club additionally administers the New York Journalism Hall of Fame.
+From the beginning, the Hall of Fame was conceived as a lifetime achievement award recognizing reporters, writers, correspondents, editors, publishers and media executives whose work had made a significant contribution to American journalism.
 Since 1975, in a series of luncheons at Sardi’s Restaurant, nearly 100 honorees have been presented with lifetime achievement awards.